 To the south-east is Alvechurch, equally as well thought of and with a history dating back to the 15th century.

-Barnt Green itself dates back to around 1880, but saw most of its development in the first half of the 20th century.
-The population now numbers just short of 2,000 and is well served by local amenities.
+Barnt Green itself dates back to around 1880 – but saw most of its development in the first half of the 20th century.
+The population is now just short of 2,000 people who are well served by local amenities.

 The centre of the village has a parade of shops, including two butchers, a bakery, an optician and several small boutique-style stores, along with a Tesco Express and a park.